-for this is that equation-free computation (for example, through the gap-tooth scheme) does not require knowledge of f, but is affected by the knowledge of p through the teeth boundary conditions.
+which is unavailable.
+However, suppose we have already identified u, the coarse variable for which we believe a coarse deterministic equation exists, and constructed the lifting and restriction operators that connect macro-/micro-descriptions.
+We seek a general approach to answer qualitative questions such as (a) what N is and (b) whether f can be written as $-\nabla \cdot \mathbf{j}$ , without having f in closed form.
+The motivation for this is that equation-free computation (for example through the gaptooth scheme) does not require knowledge of f, but is affected by the knowledge of N, through teeth boundary conditions.
 What we have is a microscopic simulator embodied in a computer code that can be initialized at will, which we use as a coarse input/output (I/O) black box.
 By probing the I/O response of the black box, the question is whether we can decide on (a) and/or (b).

 It may appear that we are trying to answer a circular question: in order to probe the coarse I/O response of a microscopic simulator we need to run it, and to run it we need well-posed boundary conditions which, among other factors, depend on (a) and (b).
-To untie the knot, we use PBCs at the decision stage.
+To cut the knot, we use the Born-von Karman PBCs at the decision stage.
 We are going to assume that the microscopic simulations can be carried out in PBCs, which is an option prevalent among microscopic simulators.
 This enables us to probe the system's response to only the initial profile u(x, 0) input.